cbasoglu90/getir_case_study/README.md

-# Build A Restful Api With Node.Js, Express And MongoDB in scope of getir.com case study
+# Builds a Restful Api with Node.Js, Express And MongoDB in scope of getir.com case study
 This repository includes node.js case study sent by getir.com

 ## Requirements